MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 :::image type="content" source="assets/images/overview-tabs.png" alt-text="Conceptual representation of what tabs look like in the Teams client." border="false":::

-### Collaborate on everything in one place
+### Collaborate on everything in the same place

-A core benefit of Teams apps is pulling information somewhere outside Teams into a conversation.
+A primary benefit of Teams apps is pulling information somewhere outside Teams into a conversation.
 For example, an app that uses [messaging extensions](messaging-extensions/what-are-messaging-extensions.md) allows people to share rich, easily digestible content from an essential tool or system without leaving the chat.

 :::image type="content" source="assets\images\overview-messaging.png" alt-text="Conceptual representation of what messaging extensions look like in the Teams client." border="false":::